-From the manufacturing process, the company produces the waste which may have an impact on environment, such as industrial waste, waste water, and noise pollution.
-If not properly managed, it may lead to the risk of environmental case in the future.
+From the manufacturing process, the company produces the waste which may have an impact on environment, if not properly monitored.
+However, the company always follows the mission to operate the business with sustainable eco- friendly in mind, otherwise it may lead to the risk of environmental case in the future.

 SMPC sets the division of Occupational Health, Safety, Environment, and Energy.
 The division is directly responsible for the efficiency of controlling and managing the environment.
 As well as the system management division is to consolidate the related law, and follow up the operation status.
-For the industrial waste disposal, which cannot be disposed during the production process by the company,
+For the industrial waste disposal, which cannot be disposed during the production process by the company, we hires the certified company, specifically running the waste disposal, to manage it.
+Besides, the company received the certification approval for ISO 14001:2015, the Environmental Management Standard, on 26 December 2017.
+(Please see details in "Social Responsibility")

-4. Exchange Rate Fluctuation Risk
+3. Exchange Rate Fluctuation Risk

-The company is mostly an exporter (approximately 94% of total sales of the past 3 years) with the incomes from selling transactions in foreign currencies; mostly in USD, Euro and GBP.
+The company is mostly an exporter (sales from the export contributes more than 90% of total sales revenue) with the income in foreign currencies from trading transactions; mostly in USD, Euro and GBP.
 Therefore, the exchange rate fluctuation will impact the company's revenue and profit.

 Most of the company's income is in USD, and the company also imports main raw materials: hot rolled steel, and other raw materials from abroad in USD.
-In 2017, the company has imported raw materials amounting to 61% of the total demand for raw materials.
+In 2018, the company has imported raw materials amounting to 63% of the total demand for raw materials.
 Therefore, the company has mitigated the risk with natural hedge by using sales revenue in USD to pay for raw materials in the same currency, in order to reduce impact from the exchange rate.
 As for the sales revenue in other currencies, Euro and GBP, which contributes a few, the company is closely monitoring the exchange rate, and also considering other related factors, so that the company can make financial plan and also use the financial tools such as forward contract to efficiently mitigate the risk.
 There is also report on the situation and trend of the exchange rate in the Executive Directors' meeting every month.

-5. Raw Material Shortages and Price Fluctuation Risk
+4. Raw Material Shortages and Price Fluctuation Risk

-Hot rolled steel is the main raw material in manufacturing LPG cylinders, and accounts for about 50% of the total cost.
+Hot rolled steel is the main raw material in manufacturing LPG cylinders, and accounts for about 52% of the total cost.
 As there are many suppliers worldwide, so there is no problem of shortage.

 The steel price fluctuation directly impacts sales price, cost, and profit of the company.
 Normally for the industry, the sales price is determined based on the global steel price index which varied according to the economy and oil price.
 Therefore, the company has the risk of not being able to reach the sales and profit targets as planned estimate.
 In addition, the company product is made to the customers' specification which has the lead time of 2-3 months from production until delivery to the destination country.
 This sometimes results in difference between the cost of raw material and determined sales price.
 Therefore, the company must have good manufacturing plan, sales plan, and inventory management to mitigate the impact from the raw material price fluctuation which is the nature of the industry.